fermmm/simple-validator/README.md

 # SIMPLE VALIDATOR

 This library validates content from input fields like: e-mail, name, ID, or anything.
-There is no visual implementation so it's not tied to any other library, could be used on front-end or back-end.
+There is no visual implementation so it's not tied to any other library, can be used on front-end or back-end.
 To use it in front-end a visual representation of the results must be implemented by you.

 ```
 Features: